Using Digital Filter Design Block

 In the Simulation tab, select Run.
 The model simulation begins and the scope displays the three input signals.

-After simulation is complete, select View > Legend from the Time Scope menu.
+To view the legend, in the Scope tab of the Time Scope toolstrip, click the Settings dropdown arrow, and select Legend.
 The legend appears in the Time Scope window.
 You can click-and-drag it anywhere on the scope display.
-To change the channel names, double-click inside the legend and replace the default channel names with the following:
+To change the channel names, double-click inside the legend and replace the current numbered channel names with the following:

 Add =